BI1LQV/data-542-project/README.md

 Research Question 2: How are AI-generated commits used in software development?
 Specifically, which programming language has the most AI-generated commits, what time of day are these commits made, how many make it to a pull request, and how long does it take for them to reach a PR?

 Research Question 3: Can we reliably predict whether a developer’s issue will be resolved based on how old the conversation with ChatGPT is, or how often the issue is updated?

+The file structure and requirements needed to run any code is listed below.

 ## File Structure